By-products of the lumber manufacturing process are also sold by Wagner Lumber. These include:

 Common uses for Sawdust include:

-Wagner companies 3 sawmills together produce the following quantities of by-products for sale on a daily basis:
+The Wagner Companies sawmills together produce the following quantities of by-products for sale on a daily basis: